pulumi/pulumi-hugo/themes/default/content/product/_index.md

             Create workflows that coordinate provisioning, previewing, refreshing, and destroying cloud resources by using the Pulumi engine as a library in your application code.
           image: "/images/product/product-platform-desktop.svg"
           button:
-            text: "Learn more about Pulumi SDK"
+            text: "Learn more about Automation API"
             link: "/docs/reference/pulumi-sdk/"
           features:
               - title: 10x productivity